Monday, April 16, 2012

 28 Dean Flemming affirms that "in his letters the substance of Paul's gospel is generally assumed rather than spelled out.
 Paul only discusses those aspects of it that are relevant to the situation at hand.
 He could grant that his converts had already received instruction in the basic understanding of the faith, and in general Paul does not need to repeat this unless there is some misunderstanding of the gospel that needs to be corrected.
 [In Galatians the misunderstanding involves a performance gospel, not a partial gospel as in 1 Corinthians 15.]
 Just as a sermon may not continually retell the story of the text on which it is based, but presupposes it throughout, so Paul's letters constantly assume and interpret the gospel story of God's redeeming action in Christ."
 (Flemming, Contextualization in the New Testament, p.
 93.)

-29 Stegall, "THE TRAGEDY OF THE CROSSLESS GOSPEL, Pt.
+29 Tom Stegall, "THE TRAGEDY OF THE CROSSLESS GOSPEL, Pt.
 9," The Grace Family Journal (Special Edition 2008): p.
 21.

-30 Stegall, "THE TRAGEDY OF THE CROSSLESS GOSPEL, Pt.
+30 Tom Stegall, "THE TRAGEDY OF THE CROSSLESS GOSPEL, Pt.
 1," The Grace Family Journal (Spring 2007): p.
 9.

 31 Ibid., italics added.

-32 Stegall, The Gospel of the Christ, 76; cf. Stegall, "THE TRAGEDY OF THE CROSSLESS GOSPEL, Pt.
+32 Thomas L. Stegall, The Gospel of the Christ, 76; cf. Stegall, "THE TRAGEDY OF THE CROSSLESS GOSPEL, Pt.
 3," The Grace Family Journal (Fall 2007): p.
 7.

 33 Walter Bauer, William F. Arndt, F. Wilbur Gingrich, Frederick W. Danker, A Greek-English Lexicon of the New Testament and Other Early Christian Literature (Chicago: The University of Chicago Press, 1979), p.
 214. Liddel and Scott give this definition for egeiro: "to awaken, wake up, rouse, stir: metaph.
 To rouse, stir up...to raise from the dead" (Liddel and Scott, Greek-English Lexicon, Abridged from Liddell and Scott's Greek-English Lexicon, p.
 189).
 W. E. Vine has: "to arouse, to raise (W. E. Vine, Merrill F. Unger, William White, Jr., Ed., Vine's Complete Expository Dictionary, p.
 531).
 Likewise, Bill Mounce has: "raise up, wake" (William D. Mounce, Basics of Biblical Greek, p.
 421).
 Also see Robertson's Word Pictures of the New Testament, Commentary on Galatians 1:1.

-34 Machen, The Origin of Paul's Religion (Grand Rapids: Eerdmans Printing Company, 1925), p.
+34 J. Gresham Machen, The Origin of Paul's Religion (Grand Rapids: Eerdmans Printing Company, 1925), p.
 125.

 35 Ibid., p.
 145.

-36 Stegall, "THE TRAGEDY OF THE CROSSLESS GOSPEL, Pt.
+36 Tom Stegall, "THE TRAGEDY OF THE CROSSLESS GOSPEL, Pt.
 6," The Grace Family Journal (Spring 2008): p.
 2.

-37 Stegall, "THE TRAGEDY OF THE CROSSLESS GOSPEL, Pt.
+37 Tom Stegall, "THE TRAGEDY OF THE CROSSLESS GOSPEL, Pt.
 9," The Grace Family Journal (Special Edition): p.
 21.

-38 For example, Stegall writes: "the burial and post-resurrection appearances of Christ are not technically part of the gospel, and therefore not part of the required content of saving faith" (Stegall, The Gospel Of The Christ, p.
+38 For example, Stegall writes: "the burial and post-resurrection appearances of Christ are not technically part of the gospel, and therefore not part of the required content of saving faith" (Stegall, The Gospel of the Christ, p.
 578); "the cross and resurrection are elements of the gospel in distinction to the burial and appearances" (Ibid., p.
 579); "The interpretation that views the four clauses in 1 Corinthians 15:3-5 as...all being necessary components of the gospel, is at odds with the entire pattern of the New Testament."
 (Ibid., p.
 588); "the Lord's burial and appearances are not the required content of saving faith...they are not technically part of the gospel" (Ibid., 589).

 40 Ibid.

-41 Stegall, The Gospel Of The Christ, p.
+41 Thomas L. Stegall, The Gospel of the Christ, p.
 727, italics his.

 No comments: